 Neighbors have complained for years about raucous parties, loud noise and other unwanted behavior in rental properties dominated by college students.
 This ordinance is seen as a way to combat that.

 "In my opinion, they are worse than unsupervised dormitories," resident Sarah Clark told council referring to the atmosphere.
 She was one of about a dozen people who spoke in favor of the ordinance.

 "This is never going to be a family neighborhood, like it or not," said Tom Muntz, who owns several rental properties in the area and was one of the few who spoke against the ordinance during the meeting.
 "This is too close to campus."

 The city has received dozens of protest letters opposing the plan.

 Because of the protest, the city decided to defer on voting on the controversial plan until April 3.
 This will give the city enough time to determine if a super majority vote will be required.
 This means six yes votes out of seven, rather than a simple majority of four out of seven.
 If more than 20 percent of the residents in an affected zone protests, a super majority will be required.

-Earlier, during a work session, Iowa City revealed a new vision for the animal shelter project.
-Also during the meeting, the city approved several sidwalk cafe's including outside Java House on Washington Street, Graze and DC's.
+Earlier, during a work session, Iowa City revealed a new vision for the Also during the meeting, the city approved several sidwalk cafe's including outside on Washington Street, and .